worker-tools/router/README.md

 # Worker Router
-A router for [Worker Environments](https://workers.js.org) such and Cloudflare Workers or Service Workers.
+A router for [Worker Runtimes](https://workers.js.org) such as Cloudflare Workers and Service Workers.

 ***